franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Tingxu Chen Personal Statement.md

 ### Direct Mapped Cache

-We initially implemented a direct-mapped cache approach.The module operates with inputs like the clock signal, address input, and data input, and outputs the data retrieved from the cache along with a hit signal indicating successful data retrieval.[(direct module commit)](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/f1bca92fce395beb0b1330499e958dae02881769) We also write a simple testbench to test for the very basic scenarios.
+Yiyao and I initially implemented a direct-mapped cache approach.The module operates with inputs like the clock signal, address input, and data input, and outputs the data retrieved from the cache along with a hit signal indicating successful data retrieval.[(direct module commit)](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/f1bca92fce395beb0b1330499e958dae02881769) We also write a simple testbench to test for the very basic scenarios.
 I co-authored this part with Yiyao Zhou and the details of the logic would be in her personal statement.
 ___

-### 4-Way Associative Cache
+### 4 Way Associative Cache

-Since the Direct_mapped_cache was not enough, we implemented a 4-way associative cache with 8 sets.[(4-way module commit)](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/e72619723225143b5b0abf1c6b6e8e16d904c5c5) Each set in this cache comprises four lines, and each line is equipped with its own valid and dirty bits.
+Since the Direct_mapped_cache was not enough, we implemented a 4-way associative cache with 8 sets independently.[(4-way module commit)](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/e72619723225143b5b0abf1c6b6e8e16d904c5c5) Each set in this cache comprises four lines, and each line is equipped with its own valid and dirty bits.
 The valid bit in each line indicates whether the data in that line is valid, while the dirty bit shows if the data has been modified since being loaded into the cache.

 For the hit processing logic: